-Atlassian cofounder and co-CEO Mike Cannon-Brookes is coming to Disrupt SF 2020 – TechCrunch
+Atlassian co-founder and co-CEO Mike Cannon-Brookes is coming to Disrupt SF 2020 – TechCrunch

 We’re excited to sit down with Cannon-Brookes and hear more about the company’s trajectory over the last two decades and hear what comes next for the behemoth.

 Disrupt SF 2020 runs September 14 to September 16 at the Moscone Center right in the heart of San Francisco.
-For folks who can’t make it in person, we have several Digital Pass options to be part of the action or to exhibit virtually which you can check out here.
+For folks who can’t make it in person, we have several Digital Pass options to be part of the action or to exhibit virtually, which you can check out here.

 (Editor’s Note: We’re watching the developing situation around the novel coronavirus very closely and will adapt as we go.
 You can find out the latest on our event schedule plans here.)